openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 ## Detection Component Interface

-The [`MPFStreamingDetectionComponent`](#openmpf-detection-component-api) class is the abstract class utilized by all OpenMPF detection components.
+The [`MPFStreamingDetectionComponent`](#openmpf-detection-component-api) class is the abstract class utilized by all OpenMPF C++ detection components that perform stream processing.
 This class provides functions for developers to integrate detection logic into OpenMPF.

 [**See the latest source here.**](https://github.com/openmpf/openmpf-cpp-component-sdk/blob/develop/detection/api/include/MPFStreamingDetectionComponent.h)